% annual growth rate:

 Comment on monetary trends in Guatemala

-Guatemala suffered from periods of political instability, including a 36-year old civil war which only ended in 1996.
+Guatemala has suffered from several periods of political instability, including a 36-year old civil war which only ended in 1996.
 Since then, the country has substantially liberalised and privatised its economy (notably telecommunications and electricity) , although it remains heavily dependent on agricultural exports including coffee, bananas and sugar.

 Guatemala's central bank, the Banco de Guatemala (or Banguat for short), was established in 1945.
 It is independent of the government and responsible for monetary policy.
 Its mission is "To promote the stability in the general level of prices."
 Although inflation frequently rose above 10% in the 1990s and again, prior to the Great Recession of 2008, the central bank has successfully kept the figure below 10% for over a decade since then.
 Indeed, the current official target of 4% has usually been achieved in recent years.
 Banguat is also strictly prohibited from financing government spending directly or indirectly.
 Thanks to the discipline shown by the central bank, along with its sound monetary policy, the country's economy has been remarkably stable during this period, recording steady growth throughout.